-It all started as a berries stand next to a family farm in Orange County CA. Soon the Knott’s family added preserves and pies then the very popular Mrs. Knott’s chicken restaurant.
-To keep customers waiting to be seated entertained, the Knott’s added some shops and attractions then built a ghost town.
+It all started as a berries stand next to a family farm in Orange County CA. Soon the Knott family added preserves and pies then the very popular Mrs. Knott’s chicken restaurant.
+To keep customers waiting to be seated entertained, the Knott’s added some shops and attractions and then built a ghost town.

 Now the property is owned by a major entertainment company and has grown into a major theme park with several themed towns and many rides to satisfy every taste.

 On our recent visit to Knott’s the kids and I had blast.
 We went on a Friday and we were lucky that the park was not crowded.
 We went on many rides and we were able to ride more than once on some of the popular ones.
 The high summer temperatures did not discourage us.
-Whenever we started to feel overheated we would go on a water ride (Bigfoot Rapids, Perilous Plunge or Timber Mountain Log Ride).
+Whenever we started to feel overheated we would go on a water ride (Bigfoot Rapids, Perilous Plunge, or Timber Mountain Log Ride).

 The park has several main areas of attractions and shops.
 It is very large and it is almost impossible to see and try all the rides and shows in one day.
-One way to try and accomplish this impossible feat it to buy Fast Lane tickets.
+One way to try and accomplish this impossible feat is to buy Fast Lane tickets.
 Fast lane ticket holders have a separate queue and it is usually empty.
 Another way is to go during the week, but crowds and queues on any particular day are unpredictable.

-Within the boundaries of ghost town, you will also find Wild Water Wilderness with several rides.
+Within the boundaries of Ghost Town, you will also find Wild Water Wilderness with several rides.

 The ride is easy with no sudden movements or deep plunges, but you expect to get wet.
 That is the whole idea of a water ride.

 If you want to enjoy it without getting wet, buy or bring a poncho.
-Remember to keep your cameras and other water sensitive items in the compartment provided in the middle of the raft.
+Remember to keep your cameras and other water-sensitive items in the compartment provided in the middle of the raft.

 Pony express is a fast rollercoaster ride with a quick launch.
 The seats are designed to simulate a galloping horse but to me, they felt more like motorcycles.
 You straddle the seat and sit leaning forward, which adds to the excitement of the ride.